 - Medical staff, caregivers, and hospital authorities should be informed about the decision of exclusive breastfeeding.

 - Working moms can use expressed breast milk.

 - Breastfeeding support groups can be very helpful for exclusive breastfeeding.

 Exclusive breastfeeding is perhaps the healthiest choice a mother can make for her newborn baby.
-Babies that are exclusively breastfed are generally healthier than those that are not.
+Babies that are exclusively breastfed are generally healthier.
 Exclusive breastfeeding is the strongest measure that can be taken to avoid infections and diseases in babies.
 Furthermore, exclusive breastfeeding has numerous benefits for the mother as well.

 Also Read: Myths & Facts About Breastfeeding Your Baby